Liquid logo

 Testing ground for new opcodes

-Since Liquid has enabled opcodes that are not yet live on Bitcoin, developers can deploy applications there to preview what it would be like on Bitcoin.
+Since the network has enabled opcodes that are not yet live on Bitcoin, developers can deploy applications there to preview what it would be like on Bitcoin.
 This includes analyzing the builder experience, potential security vulnerabilities, and presenting how these changes might permanently affect the Bitcoin network.

 Source Code